A Florida man is accused of attacking a woman and a juvenile female a week apart after meeting the two separately on a dating app, police said.

 According to the report, the woman told police she initially consented to have sex with Skoczek the day of their date, and the pair disrobed in his bedroom, but she changed her mind.
 In response, the report states, Skoczek allegedly tied the woman’s hands with nylon rope before raping her multiple times, spitting on her, throwing her against a wall, filming her with a GoPro, and threatening to send the videos to her phone contacts.

-On Dec.
-5, the day after the incident, Cape Coral police arrested Skoczek on charges of sexual battery and false imprisonment, and he was released on $75,000 bond.
+The day after the incident, Cape Coral police arrested Skoczek on charges of sexual battery and false imprisonment, and he was released on $75,000 bond.

 Officers served a search warrant on the suspect’s residence.
 He was arrested and booked into the Lee County Jail on a $170,000 for new charges, including seven counts of sexual battery of a minor, and one count of sexual battery and kidnapping.
 He was being held without bail on his original charges stemming from the case involving the 30-year-old woman.